small attack on lwe

 Basic principle

-LWE is a a mathematical problem I will not detail too much here, you just need to know that it is at the core of several post quantum crypto system recently proposed for the reason that we do not have any quantum algorithm that could destroy them (yet).
+LWE is a a mathematical problem I will not detail too much here, you just need to know that it is at the core of several post quantum crypto system recently proposed for the reason that, at the time of writing those lines, there are no known quantum algorithm that could break them.

-To sum it up (way too) quickly the LWE problem is a set of linear equations of size where all coefficients are being sampled uniformly over a ring, for example , ( in theory, the problem is not defined over a ring, ut in real life, it is).
-Those coefficients can be seen as a vector of .
-The unknown is also a vector of , thus each linear equation can be seen as a scalar product between two vector of having their result in .
+To sum it up (way too) quickly the LWE problem is a set of linear equations of size where all coefficients are being sampled uniformly, ( in theory, the problem is not defined over a ring, but in real life, it is).
+The collection of coefficients can be seen as a vector of .
+The secret is also a vector of , thus each linear equation can be seen as a scalar product between two vector of having their result in . will be called the secret key, because it usually constitutes the core of the private key for all crypto system relying on LWE.

-Solving that system would be easy if there was no complication.
-It happens that adding a small error to , leads to one of the toughest cryptographic problem to solve.
+Solving that system is easy, but the LWE problem modifies it slightly such that it becomes almost impossible to find the solution, unless becomes very large.
+Adding a small random error to each , leads to one of the toughest cryptographic problem to solve.

 Problems in cryptography are often not very complicated, but they are hard.
 It is easy to find a way to solve LWE, yet it is very expensive in terms of computation to do so.